acentauri-solar-racing/can-msg-api/README.md

 # CAN Message API

+Repository tasked with interfacing between the CAN network data and external applications.

+Our subsystem's modules generate data about a certain topic, i.e. BMS charge controller status, solar panel deck temperatures etc. This repo defines these topics and defines methods to handle data.

 ![Overview](docs/overview.png)

-Repository tasked with interfacing between the CAN network data and external applications.

 ## Installation